-The Heritage Garden Club aims to cultivate community by providing students with opportunities to learn, serve, and lead as they apply “ecosystem gardening” techniques to habitat restoration and food production at the campus community garden.
+The Heritage Garden aims to cultivate community by providing students with opportunities to learn, serve, and lead as they apply “ecosystem gardening” techniques to habitat restoration and food production at the campus community garden.

 - Students will learn as they participate in all aspects of ecosystem gardening: building healthy soil, using water wisely, attracting beneficial wildlife (via use of native plants), growing food crops, and recycling green waste.

 - Students will serve by working the land as well as donating food from the garden to local food banks.

 - Students will lead by sharing their knowledge about the benefits of sustainable land use with others.